themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 > In computer graphics colors are usually stored as a mix of multiple channels.
 On formats like PNG, BMP, JPEG each color channel is 1 byte (values ranging from 0 to 255).
 So a typical 32bit PNG pixel has 4 separate values: red intensity, green intensity, blue intensity and alpha - opacity.
 >
 > > Usually formats like PNG and JPEG doesn't directly store per pixel data.
 Because storing colors in that way will consume a lot of storage for high resolution images.
-So instead each format do use some sort of compression algorithms to reduce data needed to create finalized image and instead of soring per pixel data they might store color values on somewhere else and use pointers to refer to them.
+So instead each format do use some sort of compression algorithms to reduce data needed to create finalized image and instead of storing per pixel data they might store color values on somewhere else and use pointers to refer to them.

 Ok enough nerd talk.
 Let's get back to our shape interface and add opacity value to there: